Autoclave Sterilization Process Guide

-What is an autoclave?
-An autoclave is a machine that uses high temperature steam and pressure to kill microorganisms such as bacteria, viruses, fungus and spores on items that are placed inside its pressure vessel.
+An autoclave (also called an autoclave machine or autoclave sterilizer) uses high temperature steam and pressure to kill microorganisms such as bacteria, viruses, fungus and spores that are found on items (like surgical or dental equipment) that are placed inside the autoclave's pressure vessel.
 Autoclaves are often used as steam sterilizers in healthcare, laboratory, food and pharmaceutical industries.
 Autoclaves are also used for industrial applications such as curing composite resins and material testing, in the aeronautical industry.

 We'll focus on the autoclave sterilization cycle process and walk you through the different autoclave cycle stages.
 After reading all the material in this series you’ll know how an autoclave works.
 An autoclave user, technician, or operator is more effective and efficient if he or she understands the different stages of the sterilization process.